rehierl/node-tree-outliner/3-basic-design/3-6-1-current-section.md

 the root section with the current section.
 That is, the section sequence is just another rooted path of nodes.

-Note that the overall trace of lists has itself no particular order.
+Note that the overall trace of sequences has itself no particular order.
 That is, because any sequence may appear multiple times at different positions.
 In order to get a specific order, one would have to exclude those repetitions, which would require a clear definition of when to log a list of sections